Siobhan Harvey

-Siobhan Harvey (born 1973) is a New Zealand author, editor and creative writing lecturer.
+Siobhan Harvey (born 1973) is a New Zealand and UK author, editor and creative writing lecturer.
 She writes poetry, fiction and creative nonfiction.
 In 2021, she was awarded the Janet Frame Literary Trust Award for Poetry.

 Early life

 Harvey was born in Staffordshire, England in 1973.
 She graduated from the University of London, Sheffield Hallam University (MA in Creative Writing, 2001) and Auckland University of Technology (PhD in Creative Writing, 2021).

 Career

 Harvey is the author of eight books.
 Her first New Zealand collection was Lost Relatives (Steele Roberts, 2011).
 Her second collection, Cloudboy (Otago University Press, 2014) won New Zealand's richest prize for poetry, the Kathleen Grattan Award, in 2013.
 In 2021, a collection of Harvey's poetry and creative nonfiction, Ghosts (Otago University Press) was launched at the Auckland Writers Festival.
 Poems in the book had been awarded the 2019 Kathleen Grattan Award for a Sequence of Poems, the 2020 Robert Burns Poetry Competition and the 2020 New Zealand Society of Authors Peter and Diane Beatson Fellowship.

 Harvey’s fiction has been published in literary journals and anthologies, such as Asia Literary Review (Hong Kong), Griffith Review (Australia) and Best of Auckland (Writers Café, 2020).
 Her fiction won a 2016 Write Well Award (Silver Pen, US).

 Her creative nonfiction has been published in Griffith Review (Australia), Landfall and the anthology Feminine Rising: Voices of Power and Invisibility (Cyren Press, 2019).
 She has been shortlisted for the Landfall Essay Competition on multiple occasions, including being placed runner up (2011) and third (2020).